Beneficial ownership: OECD's "Ownership and Control of Ships"

-According to the OECD's 2003 December report, entitled "Ownership and Control of Ships", corporate structures are often multi-layered, spread across numerous jurisdictions, and make the beneficial owner "almost impenetrable" to law enforcement officials and taxation.
-The OECD's Maritime Transport Committee Secretariat had initiated an investigation at its January 2003 meeting.
+According to a December 2003 report from the Organisation for Economic Co-operation and Development (OECD), entitled "Ownership and Control of Ships," corporate structures are often multi-layered, spread across numerous jurisdictions, and make the beneficial owner "almost impenetrable" to law enforcement officials and taxation.
+The OECD's Maritime Transport Committee Secretariat initiated an investigation at its January 2003 meeting.
 The report concludes that "regardless of the reasons why the cloak of anonymity is made available, if it is provided it will also assist those who may wish to remain hidden because they engage in illegal or criminal activities, including terrorists."
 The OECD report concludes that the use of bearer shares is "perhaps the single most important (and perhaps the most widely used) mechanism" to protect the anonymity of a ship's beneficial owner.
 Physically possessing a bearer share accords ownership of the corporation.
 There is no requirement for reporting the transfer of bearer shares, and not every jurisdiction requires that their serial numbers even be recorded.

 Two similar techniques to provide anonymity for a ship's beneficial owner are "nominee shareholders" and "nominee directors".

 The 2003 OECD report said that, in some jurisdictions that require shareholder identities to be reported, a loophole may exist where the beneficial owner may appoint a nominee to be the shareholder, and that nominee cannot legally be compelled to reveal the identity of the beneficial owner.

 The 2009 OECD report said that, all corporations are required to have at least one director, but many jurisdictions allow this to be a nominee director.
 A nominee director's name would appear on all corporate paperwork in place of the beneficial owners, and like nominee shareholders, few jurisdictions can compel a nominee director to divulge the identity of beneficial owners.
 A further hurdle is that some jurisdictions allow a corporation to be named as a director.

 The 2003 report clarified that a ship's beneficial owner is legally and financially responsible for the ship and its activities.
 For any of a number of reasons, some justifiable and some suspicious, shipowners who wish to conceal their ownership may use a number of strategies to achieve that goal.

 The OECD's 2011 "Board Practices: Incentives and Governing Risks" report cited both the Financial Reporting Council's (FRC) 2009 review and the Walker review of the "governance of banks and other financial institutions" which had "found that there were significant concerns about the quantity and effectiveness of engagement between institutional investors and boards of listed companies" and that there was a "need for better engagement between fund managers acting on behalf of their clients as beneficial owners, and the boards of investee companies".
 At that time these reports had "recommended that the FRC ratify a 'Stewardship Code' based on the Code on the Responsibilities of Institutional Investors, prepared by the Institutional Shareholders' Committee."